 Any space can be rewilded by just standing back and letting nature get on with it, and many of our richest wild places were shaped this way.

-For those keen to make the most of any rewilding opportunity CA-WN has published a booklet full of suggestions.
-Though aimed at a parish-sized area these can be scaled down even for the average front garden or a strip of roadside verge.
+CA-WN has start up notes for those keen to make the most of any rewilding opportunity.
+Though aimed at a parish-sized area the notes can be scaled down for even the average front garden or a strip of roadside verge.